tbollinger/GA_FTC_spoiler_compiler/README.md

 ## The Bash
 This just takes 9 images and makes a grid using imagemagick.
 You gotta have imagemagick package installed.
 `sudo apt install imagemagick` will work on ubuntu based distros.
-It's a beautiful program for doing iamge manipulation from the command line.
+It's a beautiful program for doing image manipulation from the command line.